ramdev604/pes_pd/README.md

     3. `Netgen` - Performs LVS Checks
     4. `CVC` - Performs Circuit Validity Checks

-OpenLane can be operated at 2 different modes ie., Automated flow and Interactive mode.
+OpenLANE can be operated at 2 different modes ie., Automated flow and Interactive mode.

 ## To enter the automated flow, use these commands
 ```